L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 The original aim of this project was to build a framework for cooperative worldbuilding, where several users interact with ChatGTP and create a shared world that can be used in tabletop rpgs.

 The main problem was that the AI generated content is just not very ... good.
-AIs are, by nature and design, trained to be consistent rather than original / creative.
+AIs are trained to be consistent rather than original / creative.

-In this project I tried to use several strategies to make the worlds ChatGTP can dream about, more interesting.
+In this project I tried to use several strategies to make the worlds ChatGTP creates more interesting.